AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

   2. Provides information to tune algorithm parameters.
   3. Flags computational issues early.

----

 ### How Long to Run an Iterative Algorithm
 The duration of iterative algorithms like MCMC impacts result reliability and computational efficiency:
 - **Convergence Diagnostics:**
-  - Standard practice: Run until \( \hat{R} \), a mixing measure, is below 1.01 for all parameters.
+  - Standard practice: Run until a mixing measure, Vehtari et al. (2020), is below 1.01 for all parameters.
-  - Monitor the multivariate mixing statistic \( R^* \).
+  - Monitor the multivariate mixing statistic, Lambert and Vehtari (2020).
 - **Balancing Accuracy and Speed:**
-  While increasing effective sample size or reducing Monte Carlo error improves accuracy, it limits model exploration if computation is too slow.
+  While increasing adequate sample size or reducing Monte Carlo error improves accuracy, it limits model exploration if computation is too slow.
 - **Leveraging Parallelism:**
   Instead of increasing iterations, variance reduction can be achieved by increasing parallel chains.

----

 ### Approximate Algorithms and Models
 Markov chain simulation is an approximation where theoretical error reduces with more iterations.
 However, scalability challenges arise as models and datasets grow larger, necessitating faster alternatives: